-Last Name:

-Eggers

-First Name:

-Lana

-Title:

 Waiver Administration & Compliance Unit Supervisor

+Agency:

-Agency: Colorado Department of Health Care Policy & Financing
+Colorado Department of Health Care Policy & Financing

-A 3.3 Colorado Department of Health Care Folicy & Financing
+Address:

-Address: 1570 Grant Street
+1570 Grant Street

 Address 2:

-11441 055 21

 City:

 Denver

 State: Colorado

 Zip:

 80203

 Phone:

-i none.
 (303) 866-2050 Ext: TTY

-2

 Fax:

+rax.
 (303) 866-2786

+(600) 600 2100

 E-mail:

-2 Lana.Eggers@state.co.us
+Lana.Eggers@state.co.us

-TC amplicable of and a section with the CMS 1.
-11
+D If and inching the s determinent of the control of the co

 state operating agency representative with whom CMS should communicate regarding the waiver is:

 Last Name:

+First Name:

+First Name:

 Title:

+Tiue:

+Agonova

 Agency:

 Address:

-11441 0557
+Audress:

 Address 2:

-Cit
+Address 2:

+C'A

 City:

+Chaha

 State: Colorado

 Zip:

 Phone:

 Ext: TTY

 Fax:

 E-mail:

-2

-8. Authorizing S Signature
+8. Authorizing Si gnature

-amend its approved wa waiver, including the p operate the waiver in a VI of the approved wa the with the attached revisions to the affected components of the waiver, constitutes the state's request to aiver under §1915(c) of the Social Security Act.
-The state affirms that it will abide by all provisions of the provisions of this amendment when approved by CMS.
-The state further attests that it will continuously accordance with the assurances specified in Section V and the additional requirements specified in Section liver.
-The state certifies that additional proposed revisions to the waiver request will be submitted by the e form of additional waiver amendments.
+Security Act.
+The state certification requirement if applicable, from the of Medicaid agency to CM Upon approval by CMS services to the specified er with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social assures that all materials referenced in this waiver application (including standards, licensure and ints) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the MS in the form of waiver amendments.
+S, the waiver application serves as the state's authority to provide home and community-based waiver at target groups.
+The state attests that it will abide by all provisions of the approved waiver and will be waiver in accordance with the assurances specified in Section 5 and the additional requirements specified test.

-Signature: Julie Masters
+Signature:

 State Medicaid Director or Designee

-Submission Date: May 12, 2023
+Submission Date:

-Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.
+Los Nove Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name:
+Last Name: Flores-Brennan

-T1 Flores-Brennan

-First Name: Adela
+First Name: A 1.1.

-Title:

-Medicaid Director
+Title: Adela Medicaid Director

-Agency: Executive Director's Office
+Agency:

-Address: Elicitic Director of Office

-Application for 19 ^o 15(c) HCBS Waiver: CO.0305.R05.22 - Jul 01, 2023 (as of Jul 01, 2023) Page 12 of 27
+Colorado Department of Health Care Policy & Financing

-303 E 17th Ave
+Address: 303 E 17th Ave

 Address 2:

 City: Denver

 State: Colorado

-Zip: Colorado

-z.p.
-80203
+Zip: 80203

-Phone:

-(303) 866-3060 Ext: TTY
+Phone: (303) 866-3060 Ext: TTY

-Fax:

-(303) 866-2786
+Fax: (303) 866-2786

 E-mail:

+A 440 مالہ 4~ A tta CH ш еп LS

-Attachments Adela.Flores-Brennan@state.co.us
+Adela.Flores-Brennan@state.co.us

+Attachment #1: Transition Plan

-o any of the following changes from the current approved waiver.
+Check the box next to any of the following changes from the current approved waiver.
 Check all boxes that apply.

-Opproved waiver with this waiver.
+Replacing an approved waiver with this waiver.

-Combining wai
+Combining waivers.

-Splitting one wa aiver into two waivers.
+Splitting one waiver into two waivers.

-Eliminating a se ervice.
+Eliminating a service.

+Specify the transition plan for the weiver

-Adding or decr easing an individual cost limit pertaining to eligibility.
+Adding or decreasing an individual cost limit pertaining to eligibility.

-Adding or decr easing limits to a service or a set of services, as specified in Appendix C.
+Adding or decreasing limits to a service or a set of services, as specified in Appendix C.

-Reducing the un nduplicated count of participants (Factor C).
+Reducing the unduplicated count of participants (Factor C).

 Adding new, or decreasing, a limitation on the number of participants served at any point in time.

-anges that could result in some participants losing eligibility or being transferred to another waiver or another Medicaid authority.
+Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority.

-Making any cha anges that could result in reduced services to participants.
+Making any changes that could result in reduced services to participants.

-Specify the transition plan for the waiver:
+specify the transition plan for the warver.

+Attachment #2: Home and Community-Based Settings Waiver Transition Plan